Propagating Monstera | In water, soil, moss & more!

 You’ll need rooting hormone, sphagnum moss, some plastic wrap and something like rubber bands or ties.
 Here’s how you do it:

-Monstera plants flower, although their inflorescence isn’t too spectacular.
-In fact, Monstera deliciosa actually produces fruit.
-And it’s edible too, with the right precautions!
+Monstera plants flower rarely when grown as houseplants indoors, and their inflorescence isn’t spectacular even where they are grown outside in warmer climate zones.
+When grown outdoors, though, Monstera deliciosa not only flowers but also produces fruit.
+And it’s edible too, with the right precautions.
 While unripe Monstera deliciosa fruit can cause severe irritation to the mouth, a ripe piece should taste delightfully tropical.

 All these seeds need to germinate are a good soak, a little pot with sterilized soil each, and the humidity and warmth of a cling film cover.
 Light should be indirect with no full sun to avoid burning, or you can use an LED grow light.
 Once your seedlings have sprouted, you can remove the cling film.